- What is a Singapore Employment Pass?

 What is a Singapore Employment Pass?

-With this visa, you can travel outside Singapore without reapplying for an entry visa.
-You are also eligible to apply for Singapore Permanent Residence (SPR) after working in Singapore for one year.
+With this visa, applicants can travel outside Singapore without reapplying for an entry visa.
+They can also apply for Singapore Permanent Residence (SPR) after working in Singapore for one year.

-How Do I Qualify for a Valid Singapore Employment Pass?
+What Are the Requirements for a Singapore Employment Pass?

-Before you apply for the EP, you will need to consider eligibility and requirements.
+Before applying for an EP, it is necessary to consider eligibility requirements.
 Verify whether the documents required for applying match eligibility standards.

-To solve this crisis, it came up with new policies under the Fair Consideration Framework (FCF) to ensure only qualified candidates get to work and live in Singapore.
-They are summarized below;
+Under the Fair Consideration Framework (FCF), only qualified candidates get to work and live in Singapore.
+The guidelines are summarised below:

-- The foreign candidate must receive a job offer before you can apply for ep application
+- An EP candidate must receive a job offer before applying for a work pass

 - The candidate must prove that they are qualified to fill managerial, executive, or specialist positions